charleysmithschofield/lotide/README.md

 * `head`: is a function that will return the first element of an array, also known as the "head".
 * `letterPositions`: is a function that returns all the indices (zero-based positions) in the string where each character is found.
+* `map`: is a function that takes in an array and a callback and reuturns a new array based on the results of the callback on each item in the array.
 * `middle`: is a function that finds the middle elements of an array.
 * `tail`: is a function which returns the "tail" of an array.
 The "tail" is everything except for the first element.
 * `takeUntil`: is a function which returns a "slice of the array with elements taken from the beginning".